 Legal and administrative regulations apply to the recruitment of international qualified professionals.
 An important point which you need to take into account as an employer is the visa requirement.
-Whether or not your future foreign employee needs a visa to enter and work in Germany depends on their country of origin.
+Whether your future foreign employee needs a visa to enter and work in Germany depends on their country of origin.

-Citizens of Australia, Israel, Japan, Canada, the Republic of Korea, New Zealand, the United Kingdom of Great Britain and Northern Ireland or the United States pf America are an exception to that rule.
+Citizens of Australia, Israel, Japan, Canada, the Republic of Korea, New Zealand, the United Kingdom of Great Britain and Northern Ireland or the United States of America are an exception to that rule.
 They may enter Germany without a visa and apply for a residence permit once in the country.

 Your duties as an employer

 As an employer in Germany, you are subject to legal regulations which must be followed when hiring an international qualified professional.
-According to Section 4a (5) of the German Residence Act – AufenthG, your general obligations include the following aspects:
+According to Section 4a (5) of the German Residence Act (AufenthG), your general obligations include the following aspects: